Modern Love - Baltimore Style

-For our May/June wedding issue, beverage writer Ginny Lawhorn crafted three cocktails that are perfect for nuptials, showers or any sort of soiree you throw this summer.
+Beverage writer Ginny Lawhorn crafted three cocktails that are perfect for nuptials, showers or any sort of soiree you throw this year.

 The first cocktail is made with Haku vodka, a beautiful Japanese vodka distilled with 100 percent white rice.
 Recent wedding attendees may have noticed how bubbles and sparklers have come into favor over throwing rice at ceremony exits.
 Haku means “white” or “brilliant” in Japanese, and the vodka can be a thoughtful alternative for keeping alive the rice tradition, which is meant to wish abundance to the newlyweds.